doc-detective/doc-detective/README.md

 }
 ```

-### Check a URI
+### Check a link

-Check if a URI returns an acceptable status code from a GET request.
+Check if a link returns an acceptable status code from a GET request.
 If `uri` doesn't include a protocol, the protocol defaults to HTTPS.
 If `statuscodes` isn't specified, defaults to `[200]`.

 Format: